 The Company generates revenue from the sale of subscriptions and services.
 Subscription revenue consists of revenue from term-based licenses that include post-contract customer support, maintenance, and upgrades, referred to together as PCS, which the Company refers to as Confluent Platform, and the Company's SaaS offering, which the Company refers to as Confluent Cloud.
-Confluent Cloud customers may purchase subscriptions either without a minimum commitment contract on a month-to-month basis, which the Company refers to as pay-as-you-go, or under a usage-based minimum commitment contract of at least one year in duration, in which customers commit to a fixed minimum monetary amount at specified per-usage rates.
-Revenue from the Company's pay-as-you-go arrangements was an immaterial portion of subscription revenue during the years ended December 31, 2022, 2021, and 2020.
-The Company primarily enters into subscription contracts with one-year terms, and subscription contracts are generally non-cancelable and non-refundable, although customers can terminate for breach if the Company materially fails to perform.
+Confluent Cloud customers may purchase subscriptions either without a commitment contract on a month-to-month basis, which the Company refers to as pay-as-you-go, or under a usage-based commitment contract of at least one year in duration, in which customers commit to a fixed monetary amount at specified per-usage rates.
+Revenue from the Company's pay-as-you-go arrangements was an immaterial portion of subscription contracts with one-year terms, and subscription contracts are generally non-cancelable and non-refundable, although customers can terminate for breach if the Company materially fails to perform.
 Services revenue consists of revenue from professional services and education services.
 The Company generates sales of its subscriptions and services through its sales teams, self-service channel, and partner ecosystem, including the major cloud provider marketplaces.